Seth Fisher's Debut Feature: Blumenthal

 10/01/2015 by The Duchess

 I missed the limited release of Blumenthal, but as soon as the DVD ws released I snatched it up.
 My friends who had seen it were as opinionated as one would expect from New Yorkers.
 I wanted to see if Mr. Fisher was an astute and pitiless observer of our less noble instincts as I heard.
 My movie viewing night of Blumenthal started off smoothly.
 I had my glass of red wine and some appropriate snack food on the side table.
 I was just settling in to watch how how Blumenthal’s death ripples through the lives of his friends and family, when one of my cats jumped from my lap onto the side table knocking over the bottle of red wine onto my favorite antique oriental carpet.
 I freaked- red wine of all things.
-I cleaned up as best I could and immediately the next day called my one and only rug care & cleaning service that I have used for years.
+I cleaned up as best I could and immediately the next day called my one and only carpet cleaning service in NYC that I have used for years.
 Fortunately Haim, one of the members of this family run business, came by that afternoon to inspect the damge.
 His company, Agara, specializes in cleaning Oriental, Persian, Pakistani, Afghan, Chinese, Indian, antique, and handmade rugs.
 He assured me that no matter how terrible the rug looked to me, his expert team would handle it.
 I had already entrusted all my antique rugs at one time or other to Agara to either clean or restore so I knew their work was excellent.
 But red wine??
 I needn't worry.
 Two weeks later the rug was back, looking great.
 I did eventually finish the DVD and must admit that I still prefer Woody Allen's films of New York intellectuals better than this showcase for writer-director-star Seth Fisher.
 I did enjoy the movie’s two most spirited performers: Fred Melamed who as Harold’s longtime agent turns his every purring utterance into a simultaneous confession, confidence and seduction and Nicole Ansari who holds the screen with a grace and poignancy that suggests something none of the other characters in “Blumenthal” quite seems to possess: an inner life.
 I would have liked a lot less of Fisher's character, Ethan, whose search for the perfect partner leaves a bitter, almost misogynistic aftertaste.
 I'd give the movie perhaps 3 stars.

 Blumenthal: Film Review